 - 1 teaspoon light brown sugar

-- 1/2 teaspoons crushed red pepper flakes
+- 1/2 teaspoon crushed red pepper flakes

-- Preheat oven to 350 degrees.
-Grease a square glass baking pan with 1/2 the coconut oil and add tofu cubes.
+- Preheat oven to 350 degrees F. Grease a square glass baking pan with a 1/2 tablespoon of coconut oil and add tofu cubes.
 Drizzle with soy sauce and Siriacha.
 Bake in oven for 30 minutes.
-While the tofu is baking, make the peanut sauce by adding all ingredients (garlic through red pepper flakes) into a blender or food processor and pulsing until smooth.
-Spiralize unpeeled zucchini and set aside in a bowl, pressing gently with paper towels to remove excess moisture.
-In a large pot or sauce pan, heat the remaining coconut (about 1.5 teaspoons) and all zoodles.
-Cover and cook over medium heat, stirring occasionally about 3 minutes or until softened.
-Add peanut sauce and fold to incorporate.
-Add tofu and stir lightly to combine.
-Serve garnished with sesame seeds, crushed peanuts or chopped cilantro.
+While the tofu is baking, make the peanut sauce by adding all 'sauce' ingredients (garlic through red pepper flakes) into a blender or food processor and pulsing until smooth, adding in water as needed to create a thinner consistency that you could pour over your dish.